-The Bureau has a long history of work on geothermal energy and resources, from initial reconnaissance of conventional geothermal resources and development potential of Texas in the 1970s to present day work on applying the new paradigm of deep closed loop system.
-These new engineering approaches (Figure 1.), some of which are being developed in the UT Cockrell School of Engineering, combined with conventional hydrothermal systems, hold the promise of making geothermal energy available anywhere, which could dramatically change the global energy status quo.
+The Bureau of Economic Geology has a long history of working on geothermal energy research, from initial reconnaissance of conventional geothermal resources and analysis of development potential in Texas in the 1970’s to present-day work on applying the new paradigm of deep closed-loop systems.
+These new engineering approaches (fig. 1), some of which are being developed in the UT Cockrell School of Engineering, in combination with conventional hydrothermal systems hold the promise of making geothermal energy available anywhere, which could dramatically change the global energy status quo.

-The Bureau is on the forefront of the resurgence of geothermal resources innovation, exploration and assessment.
-We are part of a major Department of Energy project to spur innovation in geothermal technology and are applying new analytic approaches, including big data and machine learning to significantly improve our knowledge of the resource in Texas, the US and beyond.
+The Bureau is on the forefront of the resurgence of geothermal-resources innovation, exploration, and assessment.
+We are part of a major Department of Energy project to spur innovation in geothermal technology and are applying new analytic approaches, including big data and machine learning, to significantly improve our knowledge of the resource in Texas, the United States, and beyond.

-Vast amounts of geothermal energy are stored in the crust of the Earth, renewed constantly by the heat flowing from the 6000°C core.
-Traditionally this heat was only able to be exploited where nature concentrates the resource—shallow magma bodies or deep fluid circulation in the crust.
-These “conventional” resources are generally located in the western US.
+Vast amounts of geothermal energy are stored in the crust of the Earth, renewed constantly by the heat flowing from the 6,000°C (~11,000°F) core.
+Traditionally, this heat was only able to be exploited where nature concentrates the resource—shallow magma bodies or deep fluid circulation in the crust.
+These conventional geothermal resources are generally located in the western United States.
 But new engineering can access heat anywhere in the crust.
 Current technology can generate economically viable electricity off temperatures of around 120°C (~250°F), with emerging work pushing that temperature limit below 100°C (~210°F).
-Figure 2 shows that this temperature is present across large areas of Texas by 6.5km depth (well within current oil and gas drilling depths).
-In some areas this temperature is only a few kilometers down.
+Figure 2 shows that this temperature is present across all of Texas at 6.5 km (~21,000 ft) depth (well within current oil and gas drilling depths).
+In some areas, this temperature is only a few kilometers below the surface.

-Geothermal power plants require moderate or greater up-front investment in the drilling of wells, that is not required for a fossil fuel plant, however over the long term these issues are offset by the significant advantages of geothermal power;
+Geothermal power plants require at least moderately greater up-front investment (in the drilling of wells) than a fossil fuel plant.
+However, over the long term, these issues are offset by the significant advantages of geothermal power:

-- Baseload energy supply: unlike solar and wind, geothermal power is “always on” and dialable up to maximum capacity.
+- Baseload energy supply—Unlike solar and wind, geothermal power is always available and can be load-following.

-There are many variations on the main idea of geothermal energy.
-Using the Earth as a battery, could allow for wind and solar to become baseload power without the heavy environmental cost of batteries.
-Geothermal is already widely used for building heating and cooling and the final stage of any geothermal power plant will likely use “waste” heat for this purpose.
+Many variations exist on the main idea of geothermal energy.
+Using the Earth as a battery could allow for wind and solar to become baseload power without the heavy environmental cost of batteries.
+Geothermal is already widely used for building heating and cooling, and the final stage of any geothermal power plant will likely use “waste” heat for this purpose.

 Looking beyond Earth, as humanity expands into the solar system, we will need safe, practical power systems.
-As you move out from the sun, solar power becomes less practical, and fission has significant drawbacks—geothermal power has the potential on some worlds to become the best power source.
-In particular, multiple moons of Jupiter and Saturn have active geyser systems – indicating geothermal activity on a planetary scale (Figure 3).
+As you move out from the sun, solar power becomes less practical, and fission has significant drawbacks—geothermal power has the potential to become the best power source on some worlds.
+In particular, multiple moons of Jupiter and Saturn have active geyser systems, indicating geothermal activity on a planetary scale (fig. 3).
 Bureau researchers are beginning to assess this potential.